-The noise started off quiet, unheard over the din of the shoppers as they milled in and out of individual stores, down the wide open halls and marveled at the displays.
-In moments the sound became a low guttural grumble as the massive V8 engines cranked out of idle.
-Several people noticed, but didn’t pay much attention.
-As the engines thundered to life, the rumbling pitched itself into a furious wail that held steady for a full 30 seconds before the engines dropped back down idle.
+The noise started off quiet, unheard over the din of the shoppers as they milled in and out of shops, down vast arcade halls with a multitude of stalls, and marveled at the displays.
+In moments the sound became a low guttural grumble as the massive steam fed engines cranked out of idle.
+A small handful of people turned their heads towards the growing noise but continued their business.
+As the engines thundered to life, the rumbling pitched itself into a furious wail that held steady for a half minute before the turbines dropped back down idle.
 Thirty seconds later, the engines began their crescendo once again.
 Now, the sirens placed strategically around MacSweeny’s Maniacal Material Market had everyone’s attention.
-Emergency bunker doors appeared between store walls as shoppers now ran for cover in mass panic.
+Yellow floor lights blinked on leading panicked shoppers towards emergency bunker doors that slide into existence between every other shop’s walls.

 “Avera!
 Wake up!”
-Vicky shouted above the sound of dying agony as it blasted its way through hallways.
+Vicky burst into the back room of Tires and Wings while shouting above the sound of the sirens dying agony.
 She might as well have been whispering.

-Avera rolled over on the tires and pulled one up over her face.
-“No. Nap time.”
-With her other arm, she fumbled around as though trying to hit the snooze on an alarm clock.
-The siren wound up for another deafening run.
-She sat up.“What is that infernal racket.”
-She demanded.
+Avera rolled over on the tire pile and pulled one up over her face.
+“No. Nap time,” she muttered.
+With her free hand, she fumbled for the snooze on an imaginary alarm clock.
+The siren began its wind up for another deafening run.
+“What is that infernal racket,” she demanded, sitting upright.

-“Air raid sirens.
-How are you not deaf?”
-Vicky sported a pair of ear muffs and had another pair in her hand that she held out towards Avera.
+“The air raid sirens.
+How are you not deaf yet?”
+Vicky sported a pair of ear muffs and held a second pair out towards Avera.

 “No, I had to wake her.
 My point.”
 Vicky said.